mikolalysenko/ndarray-project-list/README.md

 ### Quasi-Newton

 # Graphics

 ### ndarray optimized isosurface extractor

 Can use dual contouring/surface nets.
-Should work for arbitrary dimensions
+Should work for arbitrary dimensions.
+This is already mostly there, but will take a bit more work to get it to work on general ndarrays.
+Would also be nice to exploit sparsity when possible.

 ### Better volume rendering tools

+Have raymarch, but it needs a lot more work.
+Should also try to figure out how to make this more modular.

 ### Curve/surface rasterization